-{\bf Related Work \;} A key tool used for designing and analyzing RL algorithms is stochastic approximation \cite{robbins1951stochastic}, e.g., for policy evaluation, including temporal difference (TD) learning as a special case~\cite{sutton2018reinforcement}.
+Stochastic approximation is a family of model-free stochastic algorithms tailored for seeing the extrema of unknown functions via noisy observations only \cite{robbins1951stochastic}.
+It is a key tool for designing and analyzing RL algorithms, including temporal difference (TD) learning as a special case~\cite{sutton2018reinforcement}.
 Convergence study of stochastic approximation based on ordinary differential equation (ODE) methods has a long history \cite{borkar2000ode}.
 Notable examples are~\cite{tsitsiklis1997analysis,dayan1992convergence} which prove asymptotic convergence of TD($\lambda$).
-Recently, {\em finite-time performance} of single-agent stochastic approximation and TD algorithms has been studied in \cite{dalal2018finite,lakshminarayanan2018linear,bhandari2018finite,Srikant,gupta2019finite,wang2017finite,ma2020variance,xu2019two,chen2020finite}; many other works have now appeared that perform finite-time analysis for other RL algorithms, see, e.g.,~\cite{zou,qu2020finite,wu2020finite,xu2019finite,weng2020mean,wang2020finite_gq,iclr_gq,chen2020explicit,wang2019multistep,dalal2018finite_2,2timeSA}, just to name a few.
-Many distributed reinforcement learning algorithms have now been proposed in the literature.
+Recently, finite-time performance of single-agent stochastic approximation and TD algorithms has been studied in \cite{dalal2018finite,lakshminarayanan2018linear,bhandari2018finite,Srikant,gupta2019finite,wang2017finite,ma2020variance,xu2019two,chen2020finite}; many other works have now appeared that perform finite-time analysis for other RL algorithms, see, e.g.,~\cite{zou,qu2020finite,wu2020finite,xu2019finite,weng2020mean,wang2020finite_gq,iclr_gq,chen2020explicit,wang2019multistep,dalal2018finite_2,2timeSA}, just to name a few.
+Many distributed multi-agent RL algorithms have been proposed in the literature \cite{zhang2019multi}.
 In this setting, each agent can receive information only from its neighbors, and no single agent can solve the problem alone or by `taking the lead'.
-A backbone of almost all distributed RL algorithms proposed in the literature is the consensus-type interaction among the agents, dating back at least to~\cite{Ts3}.
 Many works have analyzed asymptotic convergence of such RL algorithms using ODE methods \cite{zhang2019distributed,kaiqing,wes,zhang2018networked,Yixuan}.
 This can be viewed as an application of ideas from distributed stochastic approximation~\cite{kushner87,stankovic2010decentralized,huang2012stochastic,stankovic2016multi,bianchi2013performance,stankovic2016distributed}.
 Finite-time performance guarantees for distributed RL have also been provided in works, most notably in~\cite{doan2019convergence,doan2019finite,wang2020decentralized,zhang2018finite,sun2020finite,zeng2020finite}.